thurstonemerson/memory-game/README.md

 ##Testing:

 A suite of functional API tests and unit tests are included in the source.
 To run them, alter the SDK_PATH in the config.py file and insert the path to the google app engine sdk.
-In the file tests/config.yaml, change the variable datastore_file to a file name can be launched with the following command:
+Tests can be launched with the following command:

 	python test_runner.py